nstene/SleepSEEG/doc/feature_extraction.rst

     lag k and Y is nonlagged signal, cov is the covariance and std is the standard deviation.

-  - From all time-lagged values, only the maximum value with its time-lag koeficient are returned.
+  - From all time-lagged values, the real vaule of the greatest corr value and its lag index is returned.
+Negative corr values are evaluated in its absolute value, but retuned as negative.

   - Example